Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 No downloading is necessary.
 This process is a great way to show off landscapes, portraits, and low-light scenes.

-Read our article here on what to look for in creating these HDR images.
+Read this article on what to look for in creating these HDR images.

 Editing images on your smartphone has many advantages.
 It allows you to edit on the move, and then share immediately.

 To be able to share your images, they need to be the best you can create.
 Follow our tips here on how to create the best possible images.

 Make sure that there are some settings which don’t disturb your process.
 We’ll tell you which ones, and how to turn them off.